-Elected Officials, City Leadership, Police Department, Public School Administration, Teachers, Faith Leaders, Neighborhood Watch Groups (to be completed with Implementation phase).
+Elected Officials, City Leadership, Police Department, Public School Administration, Teachers, Faith Leaders, Neighborhood Watch Groups.
+Refer to Part Three: Implementation for Timeframe and Responsible Party for each Action Step outlined within this chapter.

 - Success will be measured through the reduction in crime, reduced repeat arrests, reduced recidivism, and reduced police calls.
 This can be assessed through comparing "hot spots" of intensified focus with the overall crime trends in the city, and seeing how this integrated approach can be compared. - Further success through increasing job opportunities will have the net effect of providing opportunities to rise out of poverty and experience the prosperity other communities enjoy. - An additional measure of success can be found in budget allocations that prioritize crime prevention and community-based funding ahead of militarization tactics that further separate the police from the community.